wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 | **spec.outbound**    | Optional     | The list of outbound connection configurations.                                       |

-#### Inbound connection configurations (spec.inbound)
+#### Inbound connection configurations (`spec.inbound`)

-In the `spec.inbound` configuration section, you can list endpoints to set up inbound connections.
-It follows the existing endpoints schema structure.
-For more information, see the [endpoints schema documentation](#learn-the-endpointsyaml-file).
+In the `spec.inbound` configuration section, you can specify endpoints to set up inbound connections.
+To specify endpoits, you can follow the existing endpoints schema structure.
+For details on the endpoints schema structure, see the [endpoints schema documentation](#learn-the-endpointsyaml-file).

-#### Outbound connection configurations (spec.outbound)
+#### Outbound connection configurations (`spec.outbound`)

-In the `spec.outbound` section, you can define `serviceReferences` by specifying the service references generated in the internal API marketplace when creating a service connection.
-Refer to the `Developer Guide` provided when a connection is created to copy the [outbound connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing-services/#sharing-and-reusing-services).
+In the `spec.outbound` section, you can define `serviceReferences`.
+To define `serviceReferences`, you can use the service references generated in the Internal Marketplace when creating a service connection.
+To copy the [outbound connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing-services/#sharing-and-reusing-services), see the inline developer guide that is available when you create a connection.

 The `serviceReferences` schema has a specific structure and contains the following details: